 Where to Stay Near Zion’s Kolob Canyons District

-The St. George/Hurricane KOA is located 20 miles south on I-15 from the Kolob Canyons Visitor Center.
+The St. George / Hurricane KOA Journey is located 20 miles south on I-15 from the Kolob Canyons Visitor Center.
 It’s also about 30 miles west of the main Zion National Park entrance in Springdale, Utah.
-This KOA could easily be a home base for both sections of the park, and it has a pool, shuffleboard court, mini golf course, playground, and a trail to archaeological ruins of a settler homestead.
+This KOA could easily be a home base for both sections of the park, and it has a pool, mini golf course, playground, pickleball court and a trail to archaeological ruins of a settler homestead.

 Nebraska

-In addition to exploring the trails, several learning experiences are available for families.
+Several learning experiences are available for families as well.
 The “Touching Table” in the visitor’s center is full of things to be held, examined, and identified.
 Junior Ranger and Peewee Ranger programs are also a great way to turn a vacation or weekend getaway to into an enriching and educational experience.

 Agate Fossil Beds does not offer camping or overnight stays within Park Service boundaries.
 However, there are great options in surrounding communities.
 Just an hour north of the monument is Our Heritage Guest Ranch, a working dude ranch and itself national landmark surrounded by the Oglala National Grasslands.
 Families can enjoy trail horseback rides, day-to-day ranch experiences, prime stargazing, and even continue their fossil exploration through a guided tour in the White River Badlands of northwest Nebraska.